-Council is seeking community feedback on a Draft Precinct Plan for the Clayton Activity Centre and immediately surrounding areas.
+Council sought community feedback on a Draft Precinct Plan for the Clayton Activity Centre and immediately surrounding areas until 26 September 2019.
 This is a major transformative, long term vision outlining opportunities to revitalise Clayton.

 Council, in collaboration with TRACT Consultants, have developed a draft Precinct Plan for the Clayton Shopping Centre, Medical Precinct and surrounding residential areas.
 This draft Plan sets out a clear, transformative vision for the future growth and development of the Clayton Activity Centre, one of the key areas in the Monash National Employment and Innovation Cluster (MNEIC), and a location for a super hub as part of the recently announced Suburban Rail Loop project.

 This draft proposes: